mongator/factory/doc/03_embedded_and_reference_generators.md

 #### string
 A string to use as the id.
 Must be 24 hexidecimal characters

-#### mongoId
+#### MongoId
 The mongoId is assigned

 #### array
-If the provided value is an array, a new document created with this configuration will be assigned.
+If the provided value is an array, a new document with this configuration will be created and assigned.

 ```php
 array(